 This list includes both broad-based and niche suppliers that operate in our key markets or offer technology that competes with our products.
 The committee considers annually whether the list is still appropriate in terms of revenue, market capitalization and changes in business activities of the companies.
-In 2016, three companies were removed from the list after being acquired by other companies.
-Also, in July 2016, the committee added Skyworks Solutions, Inc. to increase the overall comparability of the group to TI.
-The committee made no other changes to the list of competitor companies in 2016.
+In 2017, Intersil Corporation and Linear Technology Corporation were removed from the list after being acquired by other companies.
+The committee made no other changes to the list of competitor companies in 2017.

-Assessment of 2016 performance
+Assessment of 2017 performance

-The committee spent extensive time in December and January assessing TI's results and strategic progress for 2016.
+The committee spent extensive time in December and January assessing TI's results and strategic progress for 2017.
 In setting bonuses, the committee considered quantitative and qualitative measures on both an absolute and relative basis and made certain that resulting decisions were founded on both solid data and sound judgment.
-On an absolute basis all measures were positive and improved from the prior year, and in relative comparisons with competitors most measures were as good as or better than the median.
-In aggregate, the committee determined that performance in 2016 was strong and on par with the prior year, which also was strong.
-Therefore, the committee held bonuses for 2016 performance to the same levels they were in 2015 for named executive officers, except for one individual whose bonus increased to reflect the growth of his role and the increased impact he had on the performance of the company.
+On both an absolute and relative basis all measures were positive and improved from the prior year, and in relative comparisons with competitors most measures were better than the median.
+In aggregate, the committee determined that performance in 2017 was stronger than in 2016, both on an absolute and relative basis.
+Therefore, the committee increased bonuses for 2017 for named executive officers by 5 percent except for two individuals whose bonuses increased to reflect the new roles assumed by these individuals in 2017.
 Details on the committee's assessment are below.